By Rick Becker 11 June 2020

 2 Corinthians 12:7-10

 Our perspective changes, we were taught to believe that suffering was a sign that we had failed in some area, or that God was absent.
 Post NAR we understand that favorable circumstances, health, wealth, and miracles or manifestations are not a barometer to measure our spirituality.
 We learn to trust in the providence of God, and the presence of God in the midst of our suffering instead of viewing our suffering as the absence of God.
 We begin to understand that I can do all things through Christ who strengthens me does not mean that I can achieve my personal goals, do all things I desire, or bring heaven to earth.
-Instead, we believe the plain reading of scripture in context – it means we are content in abundance or need.
+Instead, we believe in the plain reading of scripture in context – which means we are content in abundance or need.

 “ I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
 I can do all things through him who strengthens me.”
 Philippians 4:12-13